Did you know?

 PM10 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
 In Slovenia, PM10 levels are 25.6 micrograms per cubic meter, higher than the OECD average of 20.1 micrograms per cubic meter and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
 In Slovenia, 90% of people say they are satisfied with water quality, higher than the OECD average of 84%.

 More ResourcesOECD Environmental Outlook to 2030 How's Life? at a Glance

 Governance – Slovenia expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Slovenia, where the voter turnout of men and women is similar, at respectively 66% and 65%.
+This is the case in Slovenia, where the voter turnout of men and women is similar, at an estimated 66% and 65%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In Slovenia, voter turnout for the top 20% of the population is an estimated 75%, whereas the participation rate of the bottom 20% is an estimated 62%.
-This 13 percentage point difference is slightly larger than the OECD average difference of 12 percentage points.
+This 13 percentage point difference is slightly larger than the OECD average difference of 11 percentage points.